 The Nippon Paper Group is engaged primarily in the manufacture of paper products.
-55.1 percent of the raw materials are composed of recycled paper and the remaining 44.9% consists of such wood resources as woodchips.
-Both types of raw materials are used to produce pulp.
+53.7 percent of the raw materials are composed of recycled paper and the remaining 46.3% consists of such wood resources as woodchips.

-- Consolidated Group companies in Japan - 2 Wastepaper / (Wastepaper + other types of pulp)
+- 1 Consolidated Group companies in Japan - 2 Includes purchased wastepaper pulp